6 Great Tips for Caring for Houseplants

 We all know: Plants need light.

 However, different species can vary as to how much or how little light they need.
 A quick search online can give you a good idea of your plant’s lighting needs.
 Remember that south and southwest facing windows will provide the most light, whereas north facing windows will provide the least.
+When caring for houseplants, don’t forget to enhance your indoor environment with the beauty of window boxes.

 2. Don’t Over-Water